Ivan de la Rosa Associate Professor (CV)

 Academic interests focus on the intersection between health and behavioral health in end-of-life care, specifically with vulnerable populations experiencing psychosocial distress and barriers to health care.
 She has conducted research to explore sociocultural factors that influence coping in end-of-life care and the barriers to complex patient-provider communication among Latinos and research to examine the management of psychosocial distress with older, military veterans, their families, and providers facing end-stage cancers.

-Maria Ortiz, College Assistant Professor, BSW Field Education Coordinator (CV)
+Maria Ortiz, College Associate Professor, BSW Field Education Coordinator (CV)

 M.S.W. from New Mexico State University.